franciscop/server/docs/documentation/README.md

 ## Middleware

 A *middleware* is plain function that will be called on each request.
-It accepts [a context object](/documentation/context) and [returns a reply](/documentation/reply/), a [basic type](/documentation/reply/#return-value) or nothing.
+It receives [a context object](/documentation/context) and [returns a reply](/documentation/reply/), a [basic type](/documentation/reply/#return-value) or nothing.
 A couple of examples:

 ```js
 const setname = ctx => { ctx.req.user = 'Francisco'; };